DarshanAdiga/bertram-on-magpie/README.md

 ## Setup
 * The BERTRAM model used directly from the original author's work.
 The submodule `bertram` contains the code for the same.
 * The BERTRAM model available from the original authors has been trained on `bert-base-uncased` model, and is available [here for download](https://github.com/DarshanAdiga/bertram#-pre-trained-models).
 Hence the same will be used the Sequence Classification task on MAGPIE dataset.
 * **Very IMP**: The orignal BERTRAM implementation (`./bertram`) uses the old version of `transformers` library.
 Hence, a dedicated virtual environment is recommended for these experiments.
+The older version of `transformers` library is necessary only when dealing with the BERTRAM model.
+The downstream task on MAGPIE dataset can be done using the latest version of `transformers` library.

 ## Single Token Representation
 The setup is similar as described [here](https://github.com/DarshanAdiga/idiom-principle-on-magpie-corpus#single-token-representation).